oluijks/luba.blog/src/content/blog/programming/0011-moving-from-gnome-to-hyprland.md

 If you're ready to move from GNOME to Hyprland, keep in mind:

 - Expect a learning curve, especially if you're new to tiling window managers.
-- Read the [official wiki](https://wiki.hyprland.org/)—it's well-maintained and incredibly helpful.
+- Read the [official wiki](https://wiki.hyprland.org/), it's well-maintained and incredibly helpful.
 - Don't be afraid to tinker.
 Hyprland rewards customization.

 ## Final Thoughts